Foursquare’s first decade, from viral hit to real business and beyond

 DC: To be honest, I remember feeling very self-conscious about the app that we had made.
 Because Foursquare 1.0 was a little bit of a game with the badges and the mayorships and checking in and the city guide.
 It was a lot of stuff mashed together.
 And we actually thought people would think it was a dumb idea.
 But they didn’t.
 People loved it.
 And it was much better received than we expected it to be.

-We went from having a hundred users in New York City to leaving Austin probably with four thousand or five thousand users.
+We went from having a hundred users in New York City to leaving Austin probably with 4,000 or 5,000 users.
 That was really kind of the kickoff for the company.
-We came back being like, “Okay, this is interesting enough that we should continue plugging away.”
+We came back being like, okay, this is interesting enough that we should continue plugging away.

 FC: You had something that helped people get more out of SXSW.

 DC: Back then we used to refer to SXSW as a glimpse into the future.
 Where everyone that you met was using Twitter.
-Everyone that you met was going check into a place.
+Everyone that you met was going to check in to a place.
 Everyone that you met had a camera phone.
-This is ten years ago, so it’s crazy to think about back when not all that stuff was accessible.
+This is 10 years ago, so it’s crazy to think about back when not all that stuff was accessible.
 But everyone was using all of this stuff all the time [at SXSW].
 Which is why it became a great place for other companies to launch things, because everyone was willing to play with prototypes.

 SXSW all over again

-In 2010 we launched things at SXSW, in 2011 and 2012 we launched things.
+DC: In 2010 we launched things at SXSW, in 2011 and 2012 we launched things.
 We always had something to launch just because it was part of the company’s history and legacy.
 And then we just stopped doing it because the company really got too big.
 We were so busy building things for tens of millions of people all around the world that, it didn’t make sense for us to do launches at SXSW.

-But this year, knowing that it’s the ten year anniversary and we hadn’t been down there in a while, we said, “We should make something.
-We should make something that’s a nod to old school Foursquare, but something that’s updated with all of our latest and greatest and most interesting technology.”
+But this year, knowing that it’s the 10-year anniversary and we hadn’t been down there in a while, we said, “We should make something.
+We should make something that’s a nod to old-school Foursquare, but something that’s updated with all of our latest and greatest and most interesting technology.”

-And so we are showing off a demo that we call hypertrending.
+And so we are showing off a demo that we call Hypertrending.
 The original Foursquare had a feature called trending.
 It would show you how many people had checked into a place.
-And what hypertrending does is it measures how many people we think are at each place based upon our global panel and our understanding of the traffic trends in and out of different places.
-So it’s like a super, beefed up, futuristic version of some of the stuff that we showed off in 2009 and 2010.
+And what Hypertrending does is it measures how many people we think are at each place based upon our global panel and our understanding of the traffic trends in and out of different places.
+So it’s like a super, beefed-up, futuristic version of some of the stuff that we showed off in 2009 and 2010.

-FC: When you were new and hot, all of the sudden there were many other apps doing something kind similar to what you were doing, most of which went away really quickly.
+FC: When you were new and hot, all of the sudden there were many other apps doing something kind of similar to what you were doing, most of which went away really quickly.
 Why did Foursquare gain traction and all these other check-in apps not go much of any place?

 DC: I think it’s two things.
 The first is we were the original and not a knockoff.
 We always had a vision for what we wanted to build, and that kept us from being distracted.
-Our thing was, “Listen, the point is not to build a check-in app.
-The point is to build these services that feel magical because of all the data that they have.”
+Our thing was, listen, the point is not to build a check-in app.
+The point is to build these services that feel magical because of all the data that they have.

 Remember, Foursquare is my second company.
 I had a company before this called Dodgeball.
 We sold it to Google, but Dodgeball was check-ins on text messages.
-We had gone through that ride before and we were already convinced that “Hey, check ins are interesting.
-We need to get a lot of them so we can do the next thing.”
+We had gone through that ride before and we were already convinced that, hey, check-ins are interesting.
+We need to get a lot of them so we can do the next thing.

 One app becomes two

-FC: Five years into Foursquare, you went through this change where you split off checking into Swarm.
+FC: Five years into Foursquare, you went through this change where you split off check-ins into Swarm.
 Was that something that you thought about doing early on?

 DC: There was a moment where Foursquare and the idea of checking into places was becoming less relevant to people because of things like Instagram and the likes of Twitter and Snapchat.
-There was sexier things to do.
+There were sexier things to do.
 And we had recognized that, but we still had lots of people that wanted to use the products to search, and still had lots of people that wanted to use the check-in product.
 But when they were the same thing—when they were one product—you’d have a lot of people say like, “Oh, this just isn’t for me,” and they would stop using it.
 And so that led up to the conclusion that we should have two products, each one with a very specific purpose.

 So it split the user base.
 But it split them into apps that enabled us to create better versions of those apps.
 Foursquare City Guide now is a much tighter version of the City Guide product.
 And Swarm is a much tighter version of a check-in product.